bicro/Sketchbook/README.md

 removed anything webpack so it'll run without much effort
 deciphered the scene/scenario building process in Blender
 which I'll get around to explaining at some point
+Essentially, everything in the Blender/GLTF scene is comprised
+of two objects: one is the visible object and it's partner is a
+similar shape with Custom Properties under the Object tab to
+designate it as a hidden coliider "data: physics, type: box"

 Currently replacing the boxman character with a Mixamo rigged to make it easier to work with and modify.
  - Not dofficult, just tedious